unverbuggt/mkdocs-encryptcontent-plugin/README.md

 The file names are obfuscated in a way that the corresponding file is hashed with MD5 and the hash is added to the file name
-(If the file content is not changed the file name also not changes), like this:
+(If the file content is not changed the file name remains the same), like this:

 some_image_1_bb80db433751833b8f8b4ad23767c0fc.jpg
 ("bb80db433751833b8f8b4ad23767c0fc" being the MD5 hash of said image.)